When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Race down the slopes of the Jahorina ski resort

-Don’t Miss: The alluring Vjetrenica cave in the Dinaric Alps.
+- Traverse the alluring Vjetrenica cave in the Dinaric Alps

 You’ll find plenty of local eateries with filling meals for under $5, and dorm beds are affordable across the country.
 Local transport shouldn’t cost more than $1-$2 for a one-way ticket, and you won’t have to take many long-distance routes to explore the country.